telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 # Getting Started

-The example bellow demostrates how one can use __RadVirtualGrid__ with a list which contains large amount of data.
+The example bellow demonstrates how one can use __RadVirtualGrid__ with a list which contains large amount of data.
 The example shows how you can use the control events to add or remove rows as well.

 ![virtualgrid-getting-started001](images/virtualgrid-getting-started001.png)

->note In order to use __RadVirtualGrid__ you should add reference to the Telerik.WinControls.GridView assmbly.
+>note In order to use __RadVirtualGrid__ you should add reference to the Telerik.WinControls.GridView assembly.
 >

 ### Setting the form and adding data